-J. Outdoor Recreation
+J. Outdoor Recreation 59

 - a.
 The only Outdoor Recreation use allowed in residential zoning districts are accessory Outdoor Residential Recreation Facilities, subject to the Special Exception Use standards in Section 5.29.5 and the following standards.
 Membership shall be open to residents of the subdivision or residential development in which the Outdoor Residential Recreation Facility is located. - b.
 Any permanent addition, other than a Fence, to an outdoor recreation use, including an accessory Outdoor Residential Recreational facility shall constitute a modification of the use that requires Special Exception Use approval. - c.
 For purposes of this section, any new accessory Outdoor Residential Recreational facility or permanent addition to an existing accessory Outdoor Residential Recreational facility will require a scaled drawing showing the existing and proposed Structures and improvements on the Site, instead of a site plan, as part of the Special Exception Use application. - d.
-A Conflicting Land Use Buffer per Section 5.20.4 shall be provided to screen the facility from adjacent residential properties. - e.
-One off-street Parking Space per 200 square feet of Floor Area of the club Building shall be provided.
+A Conflicting Land Use Buffer per Section 5.20.4 shall be provided to screen the facility from adjacent residential properties.